 Member states of the European Community (EU):

-Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (including French Guiana), Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (including French Guiana), Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

 Harmonized certificates for the European Union, including those available under the individual EU Member Country pages, should NOT be transferred to letterhead prior to endorsement.
 The certificates should instead be printed by the endorsing office onto VS Security Paper prior to endorsement.

-Export Certificates Must be Endorsed Prior to Shipment.
-The EU has reiterated export certificates must be issued prior to the date of export.
-Exporters should be advised that VS will not pre-date export certificates, and they must get their certificates prior to export.
+Export Certificates Must be Endorsed Prior to Shipment from the listed U.S. facility [in the case of harmonized certificates, this is the facility noted Section I.11 of the certificate].
+The EU has reiterated that required certificates must be dated on or before shipment.
+VS will not pre-date export certificates.
+Exporters must get their certificates prior to shipment.

 Common Veterinary Entry Document (CVED): The CVED is not a document prepared or endorsed in the United States.
-The CVED is prepared by the EU importer (or in the case of shipments transiting the EU, by the individual responsible for the consignment while it is in the EU) and submitted to the EU border inspection post (BIP).
-The BIP finalizes the CVED prior to release of the shipment for movement within the EU.
+The CVED is prepared by the EU importer (or in the case of shipments transiting the EU, by the individual responsible for the consignment while it is in the EU) and submitted to the EU border control post (BCP).
+The BCP finalizes the CVED prior to release of the shipment for movement within the EU.
 APHIS does not endorse CVEDs.

 Delete as Appropriate Statements - August 2011 (pdf 70kb)